LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

       You will need to make use of "is not null".

-When you are able to add new employers and skills and use those objects to create a new job, you’re done!
+When you are able to add new employers and skills and use those objects to create a new job, you’re ready to un-comment and run the tests in ``TaskThree``.
+If those tests pass, you are done!
 Congrats!

 How to Submit
 -------------

-To turn in your assignment and get credit, follow the :ref:`submission instructions <how-to-submit-work>`.
+To turn in your assignment and get credit, follow the :ref:`submission instructions <submitting-your-work>`.